-PM1 PMO Mode Description 0 0 Normal Mode When operating in normal mode, all circuitry is fully powered up at all times.
-0 1 Autoshutdown When operating in autoshutdown mode, the AD7938/AD7939 enter full shutdown mode at the end of each conversion.
+PM1 PM0 Mode Description 0 0 Normal Mode When operating in normal mode, all circuitry is fully powered up at all times.
+0 1 Autoshutdown When operating in autoshutdown mode, the AD7938-6 enters full shutdown mode at the end of each conversion.
 In this mode, all circuitry is powered down.
-1 0 Autostandby When the AD7938/AD7939 enter this mode, all circuitry is powered down except for the reference and reference buffer.
-This mode is similar to autoshutdown mode, but it allows the part to power up in 7 μs (or 600 ns if an external reference is used).
+1 0 Autostandby When the AD7938-6 enters this mode, all circuitry is powered down except for the reference and reference buffer.
+This mode is similar to autoshutdown mode, but it allows the part to power up in 7 μs (or 600 ns if 1 1 Full Shutdown an external reference is used).
 See the Power Modes of Operation section for more information.
-1 1 Full Shutdown When the AD7938/AD7939 enter this mode, all circuitry is powered down.
+When the AD7938-6 enters this mode, all circuitry is powered down.
 The information in the control register is retained.